FrannDzs/nVidia-modded-Inf/Docs/nVidia Driver package structure/Driver.md

 ## GFExperience.NvStreamSrv

-The streaming service is same as GFE itself _optional_, the folder itself holds the server files which are created by [ShadowPlay](https://www.nvidia.com/en-us/geforce/geforce-experience/shadowplay/) to start and stop the recording/streaming.
+The streaming service is same as GFE itself _optional_, the folder itself holds the server files which are created by [ShadowPlay](https://www.nvidia.com/en-us/geforce/geforce-experience/shadowplay/) to start and stop the recording & streaming.

 Removable: Yes (_optional), unless you need & use GFE.